telerik/xaml-docs/knowledge-base/kb-chartview-line-series-selection.md

 ## Description

-The [built-in seleciton feature]({%slug radchartview-features-selection%}) of RadChartView allows you to select data points in the chart by clicking the corresponding data point visuals.
+The [built-in selection feature]({%slug radchartview-features-selection%}) of RadChartView allows you to select data points in the chart by clicking the corresponding data point visuals.

-This article describes how to implement custom selection logic activated on click over the LineSeries' line.
+This article describes how to implement custom selection logic activated on clicking over the LineSeries' line.
 The selection will highlight the series with a different `Stroke` setting.

 ## Solution

-The chart's LineSeries already have a selection infrastructure that can be used to mark the line as selected.
+The chart's LineSeries already has a selection infrastructure that can be used to mark the line as selected.
 To do that, set the `AllowSelect` and `IsSelected` properties of the series to `true`.

 The selection state can be toggled in the `MouseLeftButtonDown` event of the chart.

-The highlighting of the series can be implemented either in the mouse event handler, or with a trigger (as shown in this example) or another WPF method.
+The highlighting of the series can be implemented either in the mouse event handler or with a trigger (as shown in this example) or another WPF method.
 Basically, on mouse click, the `Stroke` property of the corresponding `LineSeries` should be updated.

 The following example shows how to combine these suggestions.